Marketing Mix Modelling versus Attribution Modelling: What is the difference and why you should know it

 • Getting ROI insights on individual ad-set or creative level

-Key Takeaways
+Key Learnings

 In today's world where privacy of users is crucial and marketers have to deal with realities of cookie restrictions, iOS changes, GDPR, CCPA, ePrivacy etc. on one hand and an increasing pressure to get the most buck for their marketing budget on the other hand, it is important to recognize that measurement methods of yesterday may no longer work or need to be supplemented by new ones that are more suitable for this environment.
 Relying just on the good old attribution models can and usually will lead marketers to the wrong conclusions regarding effectiveness and optimal channel spend.
 In this context, MMM can be the right choice to stay ahead – the solution is no longer reserved for Fortune 500 companies, today’s automated MMM solutions are suitable for mid-sized and even smaller advertisers and can be set up fairly quickly.
+Whether you work with attribution or MMM, it is important to use the outputs similarly:

-• Analysis – getting insights from results of MMM or attribution on what works and what doesn’t
+1. Analysis – getting insights from results of MMM or attribution on what works and what doesn't

-• Adjustment based on analysis – typically by decreasing / boosting investments to selected campaigns or channels
+2. Adjustment based on analysis – typically by decreasing / boosting investments to selected campaigns or channels

-• Evaluation – verification step, where you find out whether or not the expected results were reached due to the previous change in budget/spend levels
+3. Evaluation – verification step, where you find out whether or not the expected results were reached due to the previous change in budget/spend levels

 Share Knowledge